-When I told people that I was going to visit Omaha, Nebraska they immediately asked, “What’s in Omaha?”
+When I mentioned I was going to Omaha, Nebraska, I was immediately asked, “What’s in Omaha???”

 Exactly!
 That’s what I wanted to find out!

-Omaha exceeded my expectations in a good way and I want to share why Omaha is a city worth stopping in.
+Omaha exceeded my expectations, in a good way, and I want to share why Omaha, Nebraska, is a city worth checking out.

 1. Fantastic Food and Drinks